 The best recommendation that gives the Latitude 5300 its 2-in-1 status is reasonably well-hidden.
 That is the double-jointed hinge that enables you to fold the screen back until it comes below the chassis, facilitating the tablet mode transformation.

-When you face the hinges in opposite directions, its parts inconveniently curve away from each other, the design being a very odd choice.
+When you face the hinges in opposite directions, their parts inconveniently curve away from each other, the design being a very odd choice.
 In tablet mode, the screen supports only in a few small places.
 The screen is convex, and it lays the tablet faces down on any surface when pressure is either applied at the top or at the bottom edge.
-It leaves its middle part of the display unsupported.
-In case you buy this product, never test its limits by placing the screen-down.
+It leaves the middle part of the display unsupported.
+In case you buy this product, never test its limits by placing the screen down.

 When in tablet mode, the machine is 22.44mm thick, and this makes it much chunkier than any other dedicated tablet.
 In case you may be wondering if the keys never retract into the case, you are right as it helps make it thinner.
 The majority of its full 1.43kg weight is in the case; the device is very stable for typing when in laptop mode, but it is heavy when in tablet standards.

 In comparison with the Dell Latitude 7200, this laptop produces slightly lower benchmarks together with an identical CPU and chipset.
 Most users would never notice the difference between the two devices as it is a little bit slower when handling CPU-intensive tasks.